 In this modern generation, QR codes are the successors of barcodes which have gained popularity in recent years.
 There are more than a few reasons that are why QR code is better.
-QR code is versatile, it can be used for anything and everything, scan QR code and store information.
-There are several big brands that are utilizing asset tracking via QR code.
+QR code is versatile, it can be used for anything and everything, scan QR code, and store information.
+There are several big brands that are utilizing asset management software via QR code.
 Therefore, it proves that asset tracking is successful with the QR code assistance.

 2. Experiential Shopping Experience